vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 open source distribution of VMware Tanzu that can be installed and configured in minutes on your local workstation or your favorite cloud.

-Tanzu Community Edition enables the creation of application platforms.
+The project enables the creation of application platforms.
 It does this by leveraging [Cluster API](https://cluster-api.sigs.k8s.io/) to provide declarative deployment and management of Kubernetes clusters.
 Kubernetes acts as the foundation in which we orchestrate workloads.
 With this foundation